 First of all, you have to collect visitor information that’s important to you – their name and email are obligatory.
 Other attributes depend on your needs.
-It could be a job title, income, location, age, purchase history – any characteristic related to your customer profile.
+It could be a job title, income, location, age, purchase history – or any characteristic related to your customer profile.

 A lead capture form is a tool that collects contact information by giving users something in exchange for their data – a guide, discount, or a demo.
 The best thing about lead capture forms is that you can put them in place without writing a single line of code.

 For example, giosg has a drag-and-drop form builder where you can choose a form design, break the form down into multiple steps, and choose the right time to show it.
 As a result, visitors will be engaged.